 The problem–however serious–will be solved, can be solved.
 Tenacity may be required, leaps of faith, moments of deep thought.
 Soon, functionality will be restored, and everyone will live happily ever after.
 But for now, the clock is ticking.

-One comment on “Handling the Support Pager”
+One Response to “Handling the Support Pager”